Labor that begins before week 37 is called "preterm" or "premature." About 1 out of every 10 babies born in the United States is preterm.

 - Poor function of the placenta, placental abruption, and placenta previa

-To reduce your risk of preterm labor, follow your doctor or midwife's advice.
+To reduce your risk of preterm labor, follow your provider's advice.
 Call as soon as you can if you think you are having preterm labor.
 Early treatment is the best way to prevent preterm delivery.

 Prenatal care lowers the risk of having your baby too early.
-See your doctor as soon as you think you're pregnant.
+See your provider as soon as you think you are pregnant.
 You should also:

 - Get routine checkups throughout your pregnancy